dmutti/books/REST in Practice/REST_02.md

 ```

 -   Each event has its own ID, which has nothing to do with the identifiers of any cached representations
--   the `<link>` element's href valueassociates the event with a group or particular representation
+-   the `<link>` element's href value associates the event with a group or particular representation
 -   the cache stops extending the freshness lifetime of any representations belonging to this group and next time a consumer issues a request the cache will revalidate its stale representation with the origin server
 -   If a cache can't connect to the channel, it can no longer continue to extend the freshness lifetime
 -   **Using small freshness lifetimes together with cache channels, we can reduce the time it takes for the overall distributed application to reach a consistent state**